finom/tsimmes/README.md

 ## What's the difference between **bala** and [balalaika](https://github.com/finom/balalaika/)?

-The new DOM API and new JavaScript features are coming into the browsers very fast.
+The new DOM API and new JavaScript features are coming into the browsers very quickly.
 Some of the functions from balalaika don't have sense today.
 For example you can use natively supported [Object.assign](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Object/assign)  instead of ``$.extend`` function (you may need to find polyfill for it).
 You can use [element.matches](https://developer.mozilla.org/ru/docs/Web/API/Element/matches) instead of ``$.fn.is``.
 The only things you may need are ``$.fn.on`` and ``$.fn.off`` methods (for namespaced events etc).
 If you really need them, use balalaika instead.

 ## Plugins